quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 - `BeanPostProcessor`: Factory hook that allows for custom modification of new **bean instances** - for example, checking for marker interfaces or wrapping beans with proxies.
 It is an interface that defines callback methods that allow for modification of bean instances.
 There are 2 methods that can be implemented:

     - `postProcessBeforeInitialization`: post-processors that populate beans via marker interfaces or the like will implement this.
+This is applied **before** any bean initialization callbacks (like `InitializingBean's afterPropertiesSet` or a custom `init-method`).

     - `postProcessAfterInitialization`: post-processors that wrap beans with proxies will normally implement this.

-    - Post Processes happen BEFORE any initialization callbacks, for example: `@PostConstruct`, `afterPropertiesSet()` from `InitializingBean` interface, `initMethod` property of `@Bean` property.

 - `BeanFactoryPostProcessor`: Factory hook that allows for custom modification of an application context's **bean definitions**, adapting the bean property values of the context's underlying bean factory.